PA Auto Insurance Dispute Attorneys & Insurance Lawyers Near You

 Examples of Bad Faith Practices By Insurance Companies

-- Unreasonably delaying your claim
+- Unreasonably delaying the processing or investigation of your claim

-- Misrepresenting the policy
+- Misrepresenting policy terms or coverage limits

 Two-Part Test for Determining Bad Faith